pedroql/mvflow/docs-src/content/_index.md

 * Detect user interactions (Intent in MVI)

 * Process user intents, potentially mutating the current state

+&nbsp;

+&nbsp;

 We believe that coroutines and flows are extremely powerful concepts that can be applied to this problem.
-This gives a very powerful API with a small and simple surface.
+They enable us to build a very powerful API with a small and simple surface.

 Here are some advantages that they bring: